nmdarksky/nmdarksky.github.io/recognition/ally.md

 Email [newmexico@darksky.org](mailto:newmexico@darksky.org) to request an application spreadsheet for your specific business.
 We can provide a link to a Google spreadsheet or send an Excel spreadsheet for you to complete and submit.

+A nominal application fee is required to cover chapter expenses for the program, you can choose from:
+ - $10 Application Fee: Non-refundable fee to ONLY get the static cling window sticker.
+ - $25 Application Fee: Non-refundable fee to get a framed certificate and static cling window sticker.
+ - $50 Application Fee: Non-refundable fee to get a metal sign and static cling window sticker.

+The fee will be paid to the NM chapter through a [DarkSky International link](https://act.darksky.org/newmexicodarksky)

 ### IF MY BUSINESS QUALIFIES, WHAT DO I GET?

-A framed [Ancestral Skies Ally Award Certificate](NMDS-BRP-cert.pdf) appropriate for display inside your business and a [window cling](NMDS-BRP-cling.jpeg) to announce to customers your certification as a Dark Sky Friendly business.
-See samples on the following page.
+You will receive a [window cling](NMDS-BRP-cling.jpeg) to announce to customers your certification as a Dark Sky Friendly business, and, for an increased application fee, a framed or metal [Ancestral Skies Ally Award Certificate](NMDS-BRP-cert.pdf) appropriate for display inside your business.
 You will have the right to use the Dark Sky Friendly Business logo in your business advertising and communications.

 We will also [list your business](recognized) on the New Mexico DarkSky website nmdarksky.org as an Ancestral Skies Ally and Dark Sky Friendly Business.